ethanabrooks/dissertation/bellman-update-networks.typ

 with a single goal of achievement.
 In this idealized setting, we provide the network with the full cross-product of states and actions, so that perfect estimation is possible.
 We evaluate the network in an identical setting but with 20,000 heldout policies.
-As the upper-left graph of @fig:root-mean-sq-error, illustrates, we observe a significant gap between training accuracy and test accuracy, as measured by root mean-square error.
+As the upper-left graph of @fig:root-mean-sq-error illustrates, we observe a significant gap between training accuracy and test accuracy, as measured by root mean-square error.
 In addition, we observe that test error mostly plateaus after update 100,000, even as train error continues